Spain PM Sanchez Walks Back From Resignation Threat - UrduPoint

 The complaint was triggered by an anti-graft NGO with ties to the far right.
 The right-wing opposition Popular Party (PP) also demanded answers.

-Sanchez's response, outlined in a letter published on X, the former Twitter, immediately switched the focus onto toxic political practises targeting politicians' families, and to Spain's political future.
+Sanchez's response, outlined in a letter published on X, the former Twitter, immediately switched the focus onto toxic political practices targeting politicians' families, and to Spain's political future.

 Denying his move was a "political calculation", Sanchez called for a public reflection on a growing political polarisation which he said was increasingly being driven by "deliberate disinformation".